thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 The output of a spike is **knowledge, not code**.

 During a spike, you should never commit code into a version control system.
-From my humble experience, the minute code lands into version control, it is labelled production code.
-From then on, it becomes extremely hard to throw away that code because of the [sunk cost fallacy](https://en.wikipedia.org/wiki/Sunk_cost#Fallacy_effect).
-This is hard core spiking, I give you that, and it only works when keeping the spike under 24 hours.
+From my humble experience, the minute code lands in version control, it is labelled production code.
+From then on, it becomes extremely hard to throw away that code.
+Again, because of the [sunk cost fallacy](https://en.wikipedia.org/wiki/Sunk_cost#Fallacy_effect).
+I have to admit, this is hard core spiking.
+This only works when keeping the spike under 24 hours.
 This is maybe not always possible.
 Sometimes spikes require more investigation, reading, meetings.
 There will be confusion and sometimes a need for sharing.
 To safe us from landing spike code into production code, we should commit into a "spikes" branch that is automatically deleted after 72 hours.

 We need to make a distinction, here, between a feature branch and a temporary shared space.
 However, a spike that takes longer than 3 days, is not a spike.

 After a couple of hours, we should know if our idea worked out or not.
 If it did not work out, no worries, we just throw away that code and try another